This post was last updated on March 6th, 2023.

 Warning: Google patents ahead.

-At ActiveCampaign, we dug deep into Google patents to understand what Google shows for these long-tail phrases.
+At ActiveCampaign, we dug deep into Google patents to understand what Google shows for these long-tail keywords.

 If this is true, you should see posts that target low-volume phrases pull in much more actual search traffic than you’d guess from the keyword research.